codyburleson/aikb/docs/aikb-spec.md

 ---

 **Note**: These use cases are informative and non-normative.
 Implementations MAY support additional use cases beyond those listed here.
-For detailed scenarios with example data and agent interactions, see the [AIKB Use Cases and Requirements](./aikb-use-cases.md) document.

 ---